SerafinPL/Swaper-priv-commercial-backEnd-app-nodejs/README.md

 - MongoDB comunication
 - Trading algos:
-  - **A purchasing algorithm** based on three indicators calculated from data from the Binance exchange.
-Thanks to the implemented indicator analysis, it makes its own decisions about purchases and purchase volumes.
-The algorithm runs cyclically        every four hours.
+  - **A purchasing algorithm** based on three indicators calculated using data from the Binance exchange.
+Thanks to the implemented indicator analysis, it makes independent decisions regarding purchases and purchase volumes.
+The algorithm runs cyclically every 4 hours.

-  - **The selling algorithm** is based on comparing the value of investments retrieved from the MongoDB database.
-It then analyzes cryptocurrencies and processes those that are at a profit of 2% or more.
-It then saves the highest profit in the          database and sells when 80% of the highest profit value is reached.
+- **The selling algorithm** is based on a comparison of investment values taken from the database and current market data.
+The algorithm analyzes the current value of individual investments, and those that generate a profit of 2% or higher are processed further.
+For selected positions, the algorithm saves the “highest profit” in the database.
+In subsequent cycles, it sells positions after reaching 80% of the ‘highest profit’ value or raises the ‘highest profit’ value.
 The algorithm runs cyclically every 5 minutes.
-It works similarly to a stop-loss, except that it maximizes profit and secures profit rather than protecting against loss.
+It works similarly to a stop-loss order, with the difference that it maximizes profit and secures it, rather than protecting against loss.
 ##

 ![Logo](https://kubakoder.pl/_next/image?url=%2F_next%2Fstatic%2Fmedia%2Ffavicon.5d6e1adf.png&w=48&q=75)